railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Before you can use any chart of accounts for anything you need to specify a Fiscal Year.
 This defines the different time periods available for accounting transactions.
 To do so:

 	#.
-Select  *Financial Management > Configuration > Periods > Fiscal Years* and click  *New* to open a blank  *Fiscal Year* definition form.
+Select :menuselection:`Financial Management --> Configuration --> Periods --> Fiscal Years` and click  *New* to open a blank  *Fiscal Year* definition form.

 	#.
-Give a name to that  *Fiscal Year* (such as inancial Year 2008 and a  *Code* (Y2008, then select the  *Start date* and  *End date*  which should be a year apart and (for this example) straddle today's date.
+Give a name to that :guilabel:`Fiscal Year` (such as Financial Year 2009 and a  *Code* (Y2009, then select the  *Start date* and  *End date*  which should be a year apart and (for this example) straddle today's date.

 	#.
-Then click on one of the buttons  *Create Monthly Periods* or  *Create 3 Months Periods* to create an appropriate set of periods for the fiscal year, as shown in the figure below.  *Save* this.
+Then click on one of the buttons :guilabel:`Create Monthly Periods` or :menuselection:`Create 3 Months Periods` to create an appropriate set of periods for the fiscal year, as shown in the figure below.  *Save* this.

 .. figure::  images/def_fiscal_year_tab.png